danielwwf/bwk/README.md

 - [Installation](#installation)

 ## Requirements
-To use your secure home node, you need a stable internet connection with a static IP address.
 To connect your node, you need either a network router with a free RJ-45 port and an ethernet cable or a router running a 2.4Ghz Wi-fi network.

 If you want to connect via Wi-fi, you will also need either a monitor that supports HDMI (along with a HDMI cable) and a keyboard, or a microSD card reader that works with your computer.